Quantization for LLM: A HW/SW Co-Design Perspective

 \[\mathrm{P} = \mathrm{F_1} \cdot \mathrm{F_2} \,=\, (-1)^{\mathrm{S}_{1\,} \oplus\, \mathrm{S}_{2}} \,\cdot\, 2^{\mathrm{E}_{1} + \mathrm{E}_{2}-\mathrm{2B}} \,\cdot\, \underbrace{(\,1.\mathrm{M}_{1} \times 1.\mathrm{M}_{2}\,)}_{\text{Un-norm Mantissa}}\]

-Based the definition of floating-point representation, as described previously, the sign, exponent, and mantissa of a product should be:
+Based on the definition of floating-point representation as described previously, the sign, exponent, and mantissa of a product should be:

 \[\begin{aligned} \mathrm{S_{P}} \,&=\, \mathrm{S}_{1} \oplus\, \mathrm{S}_{2} \\[0.3em] \mathrm{M_{P}} \,&=\, \begin{cases} \; (\,1.\mathrm{M}_{1} \times 1.\mathrm{M}_{2}\,) & \text{if un-norm mantissa} \leq 2 \\[0.1em] \;(\,1.\mathrm{M}_{1} \times 1.\mathrm{M}_{2}\,) \;/\; 2 & \text{if un-norm mantissa} > 2 \end{cases} \\[0.3em] \mathrm{E_{P}} \,&=\, \begin{cases} \;\mathrm{E}_{1} + \mathrm{E}_{2}-\mathrm{B} & \quad \text{if un-norm mantissa} \leq 2 \\[0.1em] \;\mathrm{E}_{1} + \mathrm{E}_{2}-\mathrm{B} + 1 & \quad \text{if un-norm mantissa} > 2 \\ \end{cases} \\ \end{aligned}\]